Charitie/alx-system_engineering-devops/README.md

 **chmod u+x** A command that adds execute permission to the owner of the file.

-**ug+x, o+r** A command adds file execute permission to the owner and the group owner, and read permission to other users.
+**chmod ug+x, o+r** A command adds file execute permission to the owner and the group owner, and read permission to other users.

+**chmod a+x** A command that adds execution permission to the owner, the group owner and the other users for a file.